warmana/cloudant-docs-fork/source/includes/guides/_transactions.md

 }
 ```

-These arrays can be used to generate a shared transaction `_id` which allows you to retrieve them as a group later.
+These arrays can be used to generate a shared `transaction_id` value which allows you to retrieve them as a group later.
 A view for this might look something like the example provided.

 A `_view/transactions?key={transaction_id}&include_docs=true` query retrieves every change associated with a transaction.